cocos2d/cocos2d-x-docs/en/faq/index.md

-## FAQ Of Commonly Asked Technical Questions
+## F.A.Q Of Commonly Asked Technical Questions

 ### Windows
 #### Re-target the Windows SDK